omnivector-solutions/snap-prometheus-node-exporter/README.md

 ```

 ### Installation
-Once the snap has built, you can install it with:
+After the snap finishes building, you can install it with:
 ```bash
 sudo snap install prometheus-node-exporter_`cat VERSION`_amd64.snap --classic --dangerous
 ```